Nerve conduction study: F-wave study

 F-wave study uses supramaximal stimulation of a motor nerve and recording of action potentials from a muscle supplied by the nerve.
 This is not a reflex, per se, in that the action potential travels from the site of the stimulating electrode in the limb to the spinal cord's ventral horn and back to the limb in the same nerve that was stimulated.
-The F-wave latency can be used to derive the conduction velocity of nerve between the limb and spine, whereas the motor and sensory nerve conduction studies evaluate conduction in the segment of the limb.
+The F-wave latency can be used to derive the conduction velocity of the nerve between the limb and spine.
+In contrast, the motor and sensory nerve conduction studies evaluate conduction in the segment of the limb.
 F waves vary in latency and an abnormal variance is called "chrono dispersion".
 Conduction velocity is derived by measuring the limb length, D, in millimeters from the stimulation site to the corresponding spinal segment (C7 spinous process to wrist crease for median nerve).
-This is multiplied by 2 as it goes to the cord and returns to the muscle (2D).
+This is multiplied by two as it goes to the cord and returns to the muscle (2D).
 2D is divided by the latency difference between mean F and M and 1 millisecond subtracted (F-M-1).
 The formula is $\frac{2 D}{F-M-1}$.